PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 PlasmaPy's documentation is written using the `reStructuredText (reST)
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
-markup language. reST is human readable when viewed within a source code file or when printed out using `help`. reST also contains markup that allows the text to be transformed into `PlasmaPy's online documentation`_. reST files end in ``.rst``.
+markup language. reST_ is human readable when viewed within a source code file or when printed out using `help`. reST_ also contains markup that allows the text to be transformed into `PlasmaPy's online documentation`_. reST_ files end in ``.rst``.
 Documentation contained within ``.py`` files are in the form of `docstrings
-<https://en.wikipedia.org/wiki/Docstring>`_, which are written in reST.
+<https://en.wikipedia.org/wiki/Docstring>`_, which are written in reST_.

 ReStructuredText Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we show some examples of reST that are commonly used in PlasmaPy.
+Here we show some examples of reST_ that are commonly used in PlasmaPy.
+Please refer do the documentation for sphinx_ and reST_ for a more
+complete list of available directives and syntax.

 This is an example of including headings for the document title,
 sections, subsections, and so on.
 The lines surrounding each heading